rjsears/GardenPi/README.md

   <li><a href="https://pypi.org/project/PyYAML/">PyYaml (5.3.1)</a></li>
  </ul>
  <hr>

+ I also use phpMyAdmin and so some of the configuration files reflect modifications for that.
+If you plan to use it as well, flling the install instructions and make the necessary changes.
+The configuration files for nginx assume phpmyadmin with fastcgi.
+You can remove these settings if you are not using phpmyadmin.

 #### <a name="install"></a>Installation & Configuration
 There are a <b><em>LOT</em></b> of different sites that will explain how to install and configure Nginx/Apache, MySQL, InfluxDB, Grafana, PHP, etc so I will not waste space here duplicating those instructions.